OnePunchVAM/aid-simple-context/README.md

 ```
 <sub>Entry menu with SEEN selected</sub>

-At the top of the menu is the Label field (shown in red), which refers to the subject of this menu.
-The entry and title menus also have a field for Keys (shown in green), which functions exactly as it does in vanilla world info entires with the exception that regex is also accepted.
+At the top of the menu is the Label field, which refers to the subject of this menu.
+The entry and title menus also have a field for Keys, which functions exactly as it does in vanilla world info entires with the exception that regex is also accepted.

 ```
 🔱 : Snape ∙∙ New Character
 🔍 : /Snape/g
 〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️
 ```